micheledusi/Deckz/README.md

 #deckz.hand("AS", "KS", "QS", "JS", "10S")
 ```

-As can be seen in the example above, the cards are displayed in an arc shape, with the first card on the left and the last card on the right.
+Cards are displayed in an arc shape from left to right.
 To customize such display, you can use the following parameters:
 - `angle`: The angle of the arc in degrees.
 The default is `30deg`, which creates a gentle arc.
 Higher values will create a wider arc, while lower values will create a tighter arc.
 - `width`: The width of the hand.
 This determines how far apart the cards will be spaced.
 The default is `10cm`.
 More precisely, the width is the distance between the centers of the first and last card in the hand.
 - `noise`: A number between `0` and `1` that determines how much the cards are scattered in random directions.
 A value of `0` means no noise, while a value of `1` means maximum noise.
 Higher values are permitted, but they will result in a more chaotic distribution of cards.
 Default is `none`, which corresponds to `0` (no random displacement).